Chr1sus/Predictor-of-human-posture-with-2D-data/README.md

 of a human body pose corrector using the motion retargeting as reference for the performance.

-- `Funcionalidad 1`: Se adiciona el predictor de pose humana al motion retargeting generando un resultado que respeta el tamnno del esqueleto como de la perspectiva
+- `Functionality 1`: The human pose predictor is added to the motion retargeting generating a result that respects the size of the skeleton as well as the perspective.
-- `Funcionalidad 2`: Se generan datos de secuencia de movimiento con un predictor dentro del motion retargeting usando la representacion del movimiento del espacio dinamico latente
+- `Functionality 2`: Motion sequence data is generated with a predictor within motion retargeting using the latent dynamic space representation of motion.
-- `Funcionalidad 3`: Se reentrena y evalua el mejor modelo y acercamiento para el motion retargeting
+- `Functionality 3`: Re-training and evaluation of the best model and approach for motion retargeting
-- `Funcionalidad 4`: Se visualiza el efecto de la cantidad de cuadros de prediccion vs el porcentaje de error.
+- `Functionality 4`: The effect of the number of prediction frames vs. the percentage error is displayed.

 ![This is an image](https://github.com/Chr1sus/Predictor-de-pose-humana-2D/blob/master/Results/gcnmethodsv2.gif?raw=true)